laurent22/joplin/README.md

 Details:
 ```

-When creating a new note you will now be prompted to insert a template that contains the above text (and `{{date}}` replaced with today's date).
-Templates can also be inserted from the menu (File->Templates).
+Templates can then be inserted from the menu (File->Templates).

 The currently supported template variables are: